 Children learn scientific principals by absorbing information from the world around them through their senses.
 Through the use of concrete objects and hands-on materials, children will explore units such as astronomy, botany, chemistry, physics and zoology.

 The French Curriculum provides an entertaining enrichment for this age level.
 Simple vocabulary and expressions are used and repeated often to become part of the child’s environment.
 The goal is to simply teach a variety of short subjects where the language remains uncomplicated.
 The child, in turn, feels curious to participate, and enjoys the experience.

 Within a group setting the children are introduced to songs, chants and games.
 Children also learn to make and follow simple rhythmic patterns, sing rounds and play instruments.

 Primary children participate in an art studio program.
 The art teacher helps our young artists sharpen important skills through a variety of projects which also introduce and reinforce the Elements of Art and the Language of Art.
 The emphasis is on “process over product”.

 Three times a week, children meet for cooperative group games and activities.
 The goal of the program is to foster positive cooperation in an engaging atmosphere.
 Students develop agility, balance, coordination and speed while learning through movement, play and repetition

-Extended Day students attend a weekly Makerspace class.
+Kindergarten students attend a weekly MakerSpace class.
 Each week, students are encouraged to create, build, deconstruct, play, make mistakes, and explore numerous self-selected topics using real world tools and supplies.
-Extended Day students are exposed to a variety of programs and design challenges that foster creativity and collaboration.
+Kindergarten students are exposed to a variety of programs and design challenges that foster creativity and collaboration.
 At this age, students are naturally curious about the world around them and are invited to investigate and explore on their own.
 Materials at this age include “unplugged” items, such as Keva Planks, play-doh, Legos, and pipe cleaners; and “plugged in” tools such as robotics, coding and programming applications, and green screen movie creations.